rennyverdugo760/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it can save time and be replicated on multiple machines at once.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker.io
+- Install python3-pip
+- Install pip package for docker
-- ...
+- Increase virtual memory
-- ...
+- Use more memory
+- Download and launch a docker ELK container
+- Enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.